 How you sleep also affects how long your natural latex mattress will last.
 If you sleep on your side, the mattress will develop indentations faster than if you sleep on your back or stomach.
 This is because side sleepers put more pressure on the mattress, which causes it to sink down over time.

 Heavier people will also sink down into a mattress faster than lighter people, which can cause indentations and body impressions to form.
 If you’re a heavier person, choose a natural latex mattress that’s thick enough to support your body weight without sinking down too much.

 Consider replacing your natural latex mattress if it’s more than 10 years old, if you notice indentations or body impressions forming, or if the overall structure of the mattress is starting to break down.

 You may notice that your mattress has become less comfortable over time, or that you’re waking up with more aches and pains than before.
 If this is the case, it’s probably time for a new mattress.
-If you take proper care of your mattress and use it on a solid surface, it should last for many years without needing to be replaced.
+If you take proper care of your mattress and use it on a solid surface, it should last many years without needing replacement.

 So how long does a latex mattress last?
 This will depend on various factors like how often it’s used, how well it’s cared for, and the mattress materials’ quality.
 Be sure to choose a reputable brand that uses high-quality materials to ensure your mattress lasts many years.

 Don’t forget that, like all organic mattresses, a 100% natural latex bed will not be off gassing toxic chemicals like a memory foam mattress and if it’s free from flame retardants.
 So although it’s more expensive than memory foam mattresses, it’s a healthier choice for you and your family.